aleks279/site_marker_assessment/README.md

 - **View**
     - User has view-only access to the resource and it's subresources.

+**Add the Model(s) and API(s) necessary to allow users to do the above and unit/integration test coverage around these changes.**

 ### Extra credit

+- Include Technical Documentation about your changes.
 - Update the front-end with UX for sharing a project/report/document with other users.
-- Add unit and integration test coverage to your PR around your changes.
-- Include Technical Documentation about your changes.

 ## Getting Started